iejMac/video2dataset/README.md

 If you believe in making reusable tools to make data easy to use for ML and you would like to contribute, please join the [DataToML](https://discord.gg/ep8yUUtCnp) chat.

+If you would like to contribute to video2dataset, please read [CONTRIBUTE.md](CONTRIBUTE.md)

 ## Install

 ```bash